 This discussion and analysis is intended to serve as an introduction to the Town's basic financial statements.
 The Town's basic financial statements consist of three components: 1) government-wide financial statements; 2) fund financial statements; and 3) notes to the financial statements (see Figure 1).
 The basic financial statements present two different views of the Town through the use of government-wide statements and fund financial statements.
 In addition to the basic financial statements, this report contains other supplemental information that will enhance the reader's understanding of the financial condition of the Town.

-Management's Discussion and Analysis Government-Wide Financial Financial Financial Financial Financial Financial Financial Financial Financial Financial
+Figure 1 Management's Basic Discussion and Financial Analysis Statements Government-Wide Fund Notes to the Financial Financial Financial Statements Statements Statements

 Required Components of Annual Financial Report

 Basic Financial Statements

 Summary -